conorotompkins/comparing-datasets/Comparing_Datasets_Tutorial.md

 The top left area is the "Source" panel.
 This is where you enter and edit code.

-THe bottom left area is the "Console" panel.
+The bottom left area is the "Console" panel.
 This is where the output from your code goes.

 The top right area is the "Environment/History" panel.
 This is where you can see your data objects.

 The bottom right area is the "Files/Plots/etc." panel.
 We won't be using this for now, but that's where your graphs and help queries show up.

-In R, enter this code in the Source panel.
+In RStudio, enter this code in the Source panel.
 Select the code and hit CTRL+Enter to run the code and install the package we'll need for this tutorial

 ``` r
 install.packages("tidyverse")